Today, guest writer George Gavrilita shares his experience finding judges to recommend him for L3. He has a lot of tips, so enjoy!

 The Role of the Mentors

-You might wonder, if you’re basically becoming your L3 mentor’s secretary, travel agent, and doing your own PEI and Supplemental Activities, what use is there for the L3?
+You might wonder, if you’re basically becoming your L3 mentor’s secretary, travel agent, and doing your own PEI, what use is there for the L3?
 Aren’t they just watching?
 Can’t I just submit a checklist of qualities straight to the Verification Committee?
-Isn’t this just a repeat of the SR?
+Isn’t this just a repeat of the Self Review?

 The L3s are useful intermediaries for a number of reasons